datacamp-content-public/courses-basic-statistics/chapter1.md

 * Add a line of code that calculates the sum of 6 and 12, and hit the 'Submit Answer' button.

 `@hint`
+Just add a line of R code that calculates the sum of 6 and 12, just like the example in the sample code!

 `@pre_exercise_code`
 ```{r}